oracle/terraform-provider-oci/website/docs/d/database_cloud_exadata_infrastructure.html.markdown

 # Data Source: oci_database_cloud_exadata_infrastructure
 This data source provides details about a specific Cloud Exadata Infrastructure resource in Oracle Cloud Infrastructure Database service.

 Gets information about the specified cloud Exadata infrastructure resource.
-Applies to Exadata Cloud Service instances only.
+Applies to Exadata Cloud Service instances and Autonomous Database on dedicated Exadata infrastructure only.

 ## Example Usage